Archaeobotany

 Schlaemmen_Archaeobot

-• Guide to the construction of a slurry station
+• Instruction manual to the construction of a transportable sieving station

 Destination_Archaeobot

-Selection and identification is carried out using a stereo magnifier (binocular), with magnifications between 6x and 50x.
-An extensive comparative collection of modern seeds and fruits as well as special literature is provided at the IPNA for identification.
+Plant macro remains are sorted and identified using a binocular microscope with magnifications between 6x and 50x.
+The IPAS houses an extensive reference collection of modern seeds and fruits, as well as specialised literature, to assist with identification.

 Evaluation according to the archaeological questions